Kaleo Center Staff

 Chelsea Stanton, Program & Admin Coordinator

 Chelsea supports frontline social justice organizers and fundraisers with the essential administrative skills that allow them to do social change work most effectively.
 A person of many passions, Chelsea studied music ministry and writing in undergrad.
 A calling toward social justice led her to work with people experiencing homelessness and adults with intellectual disabilities through Mission Year and the Episcopal Service Corps in Atlanta, GA.
-She returned to the Midwest to attend United Theological Seminary where she became the first student to graduate with a Master of Arts in Social Transformation.
+She returned to the Midwest to attend United Theological Seminary of the Twin Cities where she became the first student to graduate with a Master of Arts in Social Transformation.
+A member of St. Clement's Episcopal Church in Saint Paul, she is currently in discernment to be a deacon in the Episcopal Church in Minnesota.
 Chelsea values her identities as an Iowan, a feminist, a Millennial, a first-generation college graduate, an introvert, a highly sensitive person, and an Episcopalian.
+She lives as a proud renter in Saint Paul with her spouse and two cuddly cats.

 You can email Chelsea or call her at 651.255.6150.